Local explosions and extinction in continuous-state branching processes with logistic competition: Proofs of the main results

-The coefficients of the diffusions $U$ and $V$ being smooth on $(0,\infty)$ , the laws of $U_t$ and $V_t$ have no atom in $(0,\infty)$ when $t>0$ and \eqref{duality2} holds true with large inequalities.
-We shall also use the duality relationship at the level of the generators, see Lemma \ref{lemmadualityLA},
+The coefficients of the diffusions $U$ and $V$ being smooth on $(0,\infty)$, the laws of $U_t$ and $V_t$ have no atom in $(0,\infty)$ when $t>0$ and \eqref{duality2} holds true with large inequalities.
+We shall now exploit the two dualities \eqref{duality1} and \eqref{duality2}.
+Let $\mathbbm{e}$ be an exponentially distributed random variable with parameter $1$ independent of everything else.
+For any $q>0$, we denote by $\mathbbm{e}_q:=\mathbbm{e}/q$. \\